-George Maurice Cook was born in January 1, 1914 to Maurice and Minnie Cook of Spring City, Pennsylvania.
-George was one of two children.
+George Maurice Cook was born on June 11, 1914 to Maurice and Minnie Cook of Spring City, Pennsylvania.
+George had one sister.

 George joined the Pennsylvania Nation Guard in November 1940, serving with the Company B, 111th Infantry.
-George’s regiment was sent to Camp Pendleton, Virginia for further training, then to Camp Stoneman, California, and San Francisco, to embark for the Pacific Theater of Operations in November, 1943.
+George’s regiment was sent to Camp Pendleton, VA and Camp Stoneman, CA for training.
+They were then shipped off to the Pacific Theater of Operations in November, 1943.

 George’s regiment participated in the amphibious assault against the Japanese held Kwajalien on D-Day January 31, 1944.
 Kawajalien is the worlds largest atoll, comprising a string of one hundred islands forming an irregular shaped lagoon 66 miles long and 20 miles wide.